mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/options.rst

 .. image:: /images/en/Krita_2_9_brushengine_size_01.png

-Also popular are setting the size to the sensor fuzzy or perspective, with the later in combination with a :ref:`assistant_perspective`
+Also popular is setting the size to the sensor fuzzy or perspective, with the later in combination with a :ref:`assistant_perspective`

 .. image:: /images/en/Krita_2_9_brushengine_size_02.png